Method

 Repetition feels like corroboration.
 It isn’t.
 Six conversations saying the same thing is one derivation repeated six times, not six pieces of evidence.
 The schema forces this into the memory itself: a novel cannot quietly become an overlap.
 It waits for a new, independent observation.

 A second neighboring proposal lands harder.
-The Memanto paper (arXiv, April 23) keeps memory as typed vectors only — thirteen categories, no graph — and beats graph hybrids on LongMemEval (89.8%) and LoCoMo (87.1%).5 On fact-retrieval QA, types-without-edges wins.
-The benchmark measures recall.
-It does not measure whether one derivation got mistaken for six.
+The Memanto paper (arXiv, April 23) keeps memory as typed vectors only — thirteen categories, no graph — and beats graph hybrids on LongMemEval (89.8%) and LoCoMo (87.1%).5 On fact-retrieval QA, types-without-edges wins, and on that axis Memanto is right: the benchmarks reward recall — which fact comes back when you query for it? — and a vector store with strong typing answers that question well.
+But the question this essay is asking is different.
+Recall measures whether the fact comes back, not whether one derivation got mistaken for six.
+A vector store that returns the same claim five times still cannot tell you the claim rests on one source, repeated.

 What the graph lets her see